-Older adults can feel “left behind” in the digital era, but you can help them stay in touch with friends and loved ones, access information and learn tech skills.
-The ideal volunteer is patient, comfortable with computers, tablets and/or smartphones, and enthusiastic about helping older people develop new skills.
+Ensuring that older adults can cross the digital divide has never been more important.
+As a tech volunteer, you will support and guide late tech adopters 1:1 as they learn how to stay in touch with friends and loved ones, access information and learn tech skills.
+The ideal volunteer is patient, comfortable with computers, tablets and/or smartphones, and enthusiastic about helping older people.
 DOROT provides orientation and training.
 No special expertise is required.

 Requirements: Valid US-government-issued photo ID, volunteer training; references and background check.